Pittsburgh police searching for white pickup truck after explosions in city

 During the second reported explosion, residents told investigators they felt their homes shake and smelled an odor in the air, police said.

-The bomb squad responded with explosives-sniffing K-9s, but police said no evidence of an explosion has so far been recovered from that scene.
+The bomb squad responded with explosives-sniffing K-9s, but police said no evidence has so far been recovered from that scene.

 It was not immediately clear whether there were any injuries or damages in the second reported explosion.
 Police said investigators are still reviewing video from this incident.